nsg-ethz/Sustainable-Computing-Taxonomy/taxonomy-description.md

 #### Technology

-We make a distinction between physical `hardware` and digital `software` products—not because one can exist without the other, but rather because many anecdotes have a clear focus on one or the other.
-Both hardware and software can suffer from several sustainability `issues`, including
+We make a distinction between two **Classes** of technology: **Hardware** and **Software**.
+This is not only because one can exist without the other, but primarily because many studies focus specifically on one or the other.

+These technologies can suffer from various sustainability **Issues**, including

 > TODO: do not forget to update the labels.